What is all this talk about PrEP?

 Truvada® is combination therapy which includes two drugs; emtricitabine and tenofovir disoproxil fumarate.

-For HIV positive guys, Truvada® is used alongside other anti-HIV treatments to treat HIV-1.
+For HIV positive people, Truvada® is used alongside other anti-HIV treatments to treat HIV-1.
 Truvada® alone isn’t a complete treatment for people living with HIV.

 How does Truvada work?